deviousdevops/ie-bank-2024/docs/product_owner.md

 ---

-**How to Use These OKRs:**
+**OKR Usage:**
-- **Regular Review:** Assess progress against these key results every two weeks.
+- **Regular Review:**  Our team will assess progress against these key results every two weeks.
 Adjust strategies if metrics are not trending in the right direction.
-- **Cross-Functional Collaboration:** Involve product owners, developers, designers, QA, DevOps, and support teams to ensure that everyone’s efforts are aligned with achieving these OKRs.
+- **Cross-Functional Collaboration:** Our product owner, cloud architect, full stack developers, infrastructure engineers, site reliability engineers, and security engineer will ensure that everyone’s efforts are aligned with achieving these OKRs.
-- **Incremental Improvement:** If targets seem consistently easy or hard to meet, calibrate accordingly in the next cycle.
+- **Incremental Improvement:** If targets seem consistently easy or hard to meet, our team will calibrate accordingly in the next cycle.

 ---